 Out of those 1504 these are the statistics on languages:

 976 English books

 12 German books (I started reading German manga this year)

 How much did I review?

-I reviewed 695 in total (this is not counting the several manga (and some children’s books) that I just reviewed in one go (as one sometimes reads more than one volume in one go, and reviewing each of them separately is too much work), so the number could be way higher if I didn’t do bundled reviews).
+I have written 707 in total (this is not counting the several manga (and some children’s books) that I just reviewed in one go (as one sometimes reads more than one volume in one go, and reviewing each of them separately is too much work), so the number could be way higher if I didn’t do bundled reviews).

 What were the stats per language (as I review in Dutch and English)?